Shirley Muldowney: In popular culture

-Her name appears in the lyrics of the Le Tigre song "Hot Topic."
+Muldowney's name appears in the lyrics of the Le Tigre song "Hot Topic."

 Samples from the movie made about Shirley are heard in the lyrics of the L7 song "Shirley" on the Hungry for Stink album.
 The song "Run, Run, Run" by Patti Scialfa is about Muldowney.
 Her name also appears in the 1987 Michael Cooper (of Con Funk Shun) song Quickness "with the Shirley Muldowney-es of Quickness".
 Her photo also appears on the cover of Soul Asylum's 2024 album, Slowly But Shirley.

 Crypto Currency

 On October 7, 2022 the NHRA Coin Shirley Muldowney Edition NFT became available on the OpenSea NFT Marketplace.